 - 1. A student must apply for readmission in writing to the attention of the Academic Dean to any Nursing Program if they have been withdrawn from the program for any reason.
-If it has been 12 months since the student last attended a nursing course, she/he must repeat nursing courses taken and passed at AIAM and cannot receive transfer credit unless the student is seeking readmission and has been licensed as a practical nurse from the time of leaving the program to the time of readmission enrollment. - 2.
+Readmitting nursing students last date of attendance from the previous enrollment must be within 12 months of the first date of the readmitting quarter to receive transfer credit for nursing courses taken and passed at AIAM and cannot receive transfer credit unless the student is seeking readmission into the RN program and has been licensed as a practical nurse from the time of leaving the program to the time of readmission enrollment. - 2.
 A new background check is required for readmission if readmission date is over 12 months from previous last date attended for re-entering students with any remaining courses with a clinical component.
-A new physical is required if the previous physical exam on file is over six months old.
+A new physical is required if the previous physical exam on file will be over six months old from the start date of the returning quarter.
 All medical documentation required at the time of readmission for re-entering students with any remaining courses with a clinical component must be current and not expire by the start date of the quarter for which the student is reapplying.
-If these will expire by the start date of the quarter for which the student is reapplying, these must be renewed for application for readmission for re-entering students with any remaining courses with a clinical component. - Readmission committee, including the Director of Nursing will evaluate readmission applications, the circumstances surrounding the lack of success and make a decision to readmit or deny admission. - 4.
-The student may not repeat any nursing course more than once in the same enrollment. - 5.
+If these will expire by the start date of the quarter for which the student is reapplying, these must be renewed for application for readmission for re-entering students with any remaining courses with a clinical component. - 3.
+Readmission committee, including the Director of Nursing will evaluate readmission applications, the circumstances surrounding the lack of success and make a decision to readmit or deny admission. - 4.
 The student must have a minimum GPA of 2.0 to apply for readmission.
 The Readmission Committee may approve an appeal for and waive the GPA requirement.
-The student will be placed on academic warning immediately upon readmission with an Academic Improvement Plan. - 6.
-The readmitted student must meet the current admission guidelines. - 7.
-The readmitted student must meet the curriculum requirements effective at the time of readmission. - 8.
-Returning students to AIAM RN or PN programs must repeat technical (nursing) courses if date of withdrawal is over 12 months prior to readmitting quarter start date. - 9.
+The student will be placed on academic warning immediately upon readmission with an Academic Improvement Plan. - 5.
+The readmitted student must meet the current admission guidelines. - 6.
+The readmitted student must meet the curriculum requirements effective at the time of readmission. - 7.
+Returning students to AIAM RN or PN programs must repeat technical (nursing) courses if date of withdrawal is over 12 months prior to readmitting quarter start date. - 8.
 Returning students to AIAM RN or PN programs dismissed for failing the same course twice must pass the failed course in one attempt in the readmitting enrollment.
 Failure to do so will result in dismissal from the program with no opportunity for readmission.
-Any additional course(s) failed only one time in the previous enrollment must be passed in the readmitting enrollment or the student will be dismissed, but will have opportunity for readmission for a third attempt. - 10.
-The student must be in good financial standing with AIAM. - 11.
+Any additional course(s) failed only one time in the previous enrollment must be passed in the readmitting enrollment or the student will be dismissed, but will have opportunity for readmission for a third attempt. - 9.
+The student must have a \$0 balance with AIAM. - 10.
 Readmission Committee will have the final decision to admit or deny readmission due to academic circumstances, failure to meet course objectives, failure to follow school and/or nursing policy and procedures including time and attendance and professional ethical issues.